-In my early twenties, I used BCP157, TB500, and CJC-1295 DAC.
+In my mid twenties, I used BCP157 and TB500.
 To make sure that I got what I paid for, I contacted the peptide supplier (one of the most renowned suppliers in the EU at the time) and they sent me their certificates of analysis.
-At the time, I sprained both of my ankles doing a stupid stunt.
-I used the BCP157 and the TB500 only on one ankle (superficial subcutaneous injection) and not the other.

 Most people criticize the FDA for banning the sale of peptides (e.g., BCP-157, Dihexa, MOTS-C, etc.) – “Big pharma is only wanting to make money”.
 The FDA basically said that peptides need to be studied like other drugs are required to be studied – a perfectly rational and valid reason and this is how it should be.
 Drugs, particularly if they are injected by people, need to be studied properly because there are more things that can go wrong than the average lay person realizes.